2C-B: Use and effects

 In published reports by other authors, 2C-B has been claimed to produce effects including visual, auditory, and tactile perceptual changes, closed-eye imagery, LSD-like visuals such as colors and geometric shapes, time dilation, MDMA-like stimulant and entactogenic effects, such as being more in touch with emotions, as well as feelings of love, enhanced sociability, and empathy, feelings of peace and well-being, euphoria, a "body high", increased sensitivity to touch, touch feeling pleasurable, and being erotic.
 The presence of entactogenic effects with 2C-B is said to be unique among most psychedelics, along with certain other atypical psychedelics like 5-MeO-DiPT and 5-MeO-MiPT.
 2C-B's effects are often described as being milder and more easily managed than other psychedelics.
 For example, it is said to be less incapacitating or impairing, "non-ego-threatening", not "mentally challenging" or confusing, not leading to an "extreme headspace", and leaving the mind "very clear".
 In addition, it is said to produce changes in thought and time perception less frequently.
 Due to its potential for relatively light effects, the drug has been referred to as the "Diet Coke of psychedelics" or as a "beginner psychedelic".
 Nonetheless, it has been described as quite visual, with the potential for all of the visuals of LSD but without the head space that LSD and psilocybin produce.
 However, the visuals are dose-dependent, being mild at lower doses and being more substantial and LSD-like at higher doses.
 2C-B is often compared to a mixture of LSD and MDMA or a "candyflip".
 However, it is described as a "clear-headed candyflip", with entactogenic-like effects, LSD-like effects such as visuals, but a very clear head space.
 In addition, it is said to not have the same kind of forceful positive mood push that MDMA has, and to be a little more unpredictable and capable of causing bad trips or negative head spaces.
-2C-B is said to be more of a "party drug", to be more recreational, and to have less likelihood of challenging, emotional-breakthrough, or mystical-type experiences, relative to psychedelics like psilocybin and LSD.
+2C-B is said to be more of a "party drug", to be more recreational drug, and to have less likelihood of challenging, emotional-breakthrough, or mystical-type experiences, relative to psychedelics like psilocybin and LSD.